 Dr. Azizzadeh understands the dangers associated with melasma, and he works with patients to help them identify and treat this issue.
-By meeting with Dr. Azizzadeh, an individual can explore various melasma treatments and find out that suits him or her perfectly.
+By meeting with Dr. Azizzadeh, a patient can learn about a wide range of melasma treatment options.

 How Does Dr. Azizzadeh Approach Melasma Treatment in Beverly Hills?

-Melasma is typically painless, but the condition affects how a person looks and feels.
-In some cases, melasma impacts a person’s self-confidence.
-It may also affect a person’s ability to maintain a balanced, natural-looking facial appearance.
+In some cases, melasma impacts a patient’s self-confidence.
+It can also impact a patient’s ability to maintain a balanced, natural-looking facial appearance.

-Dr. Azizzadeh has a simple goal with melasma treatment: to correct melasma so that a patient feels good about his or her facial appearance.
-To accomplish his goal, Dr. Azizzadeh takes a holistic approach to melasma treatment.
+Dr. Azizzadeh has a simple goal with melasma treatment: to correct melasma so that a patient feels good about their facial appearance.
+He takes a holistic approach to melasma treatment.

 As a world-renowned facial plastic and reconstructive surgeon with extensive melasma treatment experience, Dr. Azizzadeh works closely with his patient to diagnose and treat melasma.
-Dr. Azizzadeh performs an in-depth assessment of a patient’s medical history, and he conducts a physical exam.
-He then crafts a custom treatment plan for his patient, and this plan is used to help a patient revitalize his or her facial appearance.
+Dr. Azizzadeh performs an in-depth assessment of a patient’s medical history and conducts a physical exam.
+He then crafts a custom treatment plan for his patient, and this plan is used to help a patient revitalize their facial appearance.

 Dr. Azizzadeh tracks his patient’s progress throughout a melasma treatment program.
-He responds to his melasma patient’s concerns and questions during treatment and ensures that his or her progress stays on track.
-Lastly, when a patient’s recovery from melasma treatment is complete, he or she can enjoy a revitalized facial appearance.
+He responds to his melasma patient’s concerns and questions during treatment and ensures that their progress stays on track.
+When a patient’s recovery from melasma treatment is complete, he or she can enjoy a revitalized facial appearance.

-Identify the Best Treatment for Melasma on the Face
+Identify the Best Treatment for Melasma on Face

 To determine if melasma is present, meet with a dermatologist.
-Next, the dermatologist can use a Wood’s lamp (black light) to view changes in skin color.
-Also, an examination of a patient’s thyroid can be performed if the dermatologist believes melasma is related to a thyroid issue.
+Next, the dermatologist can view changes in their patient’s skin color.
+Also, an examination of a patient’s thyroid and a biopsy can be performed as needed.

 Patients dealing with ongoing melasma symptoms are encouraged to consult with Dr. Azizzadeh.
 Although past melasma treatments may have been ineffective, Dr. Azizzadeh can explore melasma holistic treatment options with his patient.
 Together, Dr. Azizzadeh and his patient can find a safe, healthy way to treat melasma symptoms.